-As Vitalik Buterin famously wrote in Ethereum (ETH) whitepaper, everything is a contract.
-Every contract can be seen as an if/else statement, and the focal point of decentralized finance (DeFi) is to combine contract structure with blockchain technology.
-Decentralized finance can be described as an open finance movement, enabling financial services globally to any user with a smart device.
+As Vitalik Buterin famously wrote in the Ethereum (ETH) whitepaper, everything is a contract.
+Every contract is basically an if/else statement.
+The focal point of decentralized finance (DeFi) is to combine contract structure with blockchain technology.
+We can describe decentralized finance as an open finance movement.
+DeFi makes financial services available to any user with a smart device globally.

-In contrast to the traditional centralized financial service sector, decentralized finance’s main value proposition is to solve the older financial industry’s inherent challenges.
+Decentralized finance’s value proposition is to solve the older financial industry’s inherent challenges.
+The idea is to contrast the traditional centralized financial service sector.
 The most notable drawbacks of traditional centralized finance, or CeFi, are single points of failure, monopolizing power, and bureaucracy.
 Centralized finance utilizes trust-based software and heavy bureaucracy, while decentralized finance tries to minimize bureaucracy with trust-minimized software.

-The decentralization of financial services can be achieved through smart contracts where rules are embedded in a computer code and automatically enforced.
-All the transaction-related data is stored in a distributed ledger.
+The decentralization of financial services relies on smart contracts.
+In smart contracts, rules are embedded in a computer code which enforces them automatically.
+A distributed ledger stores all the transaction-related data.
 This process ensures that no party has complete control over transactions, thus preventing censorship or intervention.

-As mentioned, decentralized finance aims to minimize trust, and thus it’s often called the zero trust layer.
+Decentralized finance aims to minimize trust, thus we call it the zero trust layer.
 The Zero Trust Layer (T0) has built-in trustless issuance and trustless settlement.
-The layer is composed of DeFi assets like bitcoin (BTC), Ethereum (ETH), Maker (MKR), Aave (AAVE), and Uniswap (UNI).
+The layer consists of DeFi assets like Bitcoin (BTC), Ethereum (ETH), Maker (MKR), Aave (AAVE), and Uniswap (UNI).
 The zero trust layer is the most antifragile tranche in this category and holds vast potential.

 The Bearer Trust Layer (T1) includes assets like bearer bonds, national currencies in cash form, and the BNB token.
-The bearer trust layer is characterized by trusted issuance but trustless settlement.
+The bearer trust layer has trusted issuance but trustless settlement.

 The Legal Trust Layer (T2) features trustless issuance and trusted settlement.
-The assets in the legal trust layer are tokenized products like gold ETFs, Paxos Gold (PAXG), Tether Gold (XAUT), and Wrapped Bitcoin (WBTC).
+The assets in the legal trust layer are tokenized products.
+Some of such products are gold ETFs, Paxos Gold (PAXG), Tether Gold (XAUT), and Wrapped Bitcoin (WBTC).

 The State Trust Layer (T3) is the complete opposite of the zero-trust layer.
 The layer includes assets like stocks, real estate, and national currencies.
 The state trust layer features trusted issuance and settlement, backed by a state-level actor.

-The adoption scale of DeFi projects can be measured by the total value locked (TVL) metric.
-Sites like DeFi Pulse track DeFi data by pulling the entire balance of Ether (ETH) and ERC-20 tokens held by these smart contracts.
-The total value locked is calculated by taking these balances and multiplying them by their price in U.S. dollars (USD).
+We can measure the adoption scale of DeFi projects by the total value locked (TVL) metric.
+Sites like DeFi Pulse track DeFi by pulling the entire balance of Ether (ETH) and ERC-20 tokens held by these smart contracts.
+We can calculate the total value locked by taking these balances and multiplying them by their price in U.S. dollars (USD).
 Maker (MKR) leads the DeFi scene with 6,3 billion dollars worth of TVL.
 Aave (AAVE) has above 5 billion USD TVL, and Uniswap (UNI) 3,79 billion.
 We’ll explore these projects further in this blog.

 Maker is a futuristic decentralized autonomous organization built for ambitious governance and stable value functions.
 Maker is backed by leading venture capital firms, including a16z.